 2 hours.
 A two-semester course designed to give SDS cerfication students an intentional one-on-one SD supervisory experience.
-Additional course fee required.
+Additional cost required for spiritual direction and supervision.
 (Note: it is required that students take both SFAD 578 and SFAD 579.)